What is quantum key distribution (QKD)?

 QKD enables two parties to produce and share a key that is used to encrypt and decrypt messages.
 Specifically, QKD is the method of distributing the key between parties.

 QKD is different from conventional key distribution because it uses a quantum system that relies on basic and fundamental laws of nature to protect the data, rather than relying on mathematics.
 For example, the no-cloning theorem states that it is impossible to create identical copies of an unknown quantum state, which prevents attackers from simply copying the data in the same manner that they can copy network traffic today.
-Additionally, if an attacker disturbs or looks at the system, the system will change in such a way that the intended parties involved will know.
-This is a process that is not vulnerable to increased processing power.

-How does QKD work?
+How does quantum key distribution work?

-QKD works by transmitting many light particles, or photons, over fiber optic cables between parties.
-Each photon has a random quantum state, and collectively, the photons sent make up a stream of ones and zeros.
-This stream of ones and zeros are called qubits -- the equivalent of bits in a binary system.
 When a photon reaches its receiving end, it travels through a beam splitter, which forces the photon to randomly take one path or another into a photon collector.
-The receiver then responds to the original sender with data regarding the sequence of the photons sent, and the sender then compares that with the emitter, which would have sent each photon.
+The receiver then responds to the original sender with data regarding the sequence of the photons sent, and the sender then compares that with the emitter that sent each photon.

 Photons in the wrong beam collector are discarded; what's left is a specific sequence of bits.
 This bit sequence can then be used as a key to encrypt data.
-Any errors and data leakage are removed during a phase of error correction and other post-processing steps.
-Delayed privacy amplification is another post-processing step that removes any information an eavesdropper might have gained about the final secret key.
+Any errors and data leakage are removed during a phase of error correction and other postprocessing steps.
+Delayed privacy amplification is another postprocessing step that removes any information an eavesdropper might have gained about the final secret key.

-Types of QKD
+Types of quantum key distribution

-By implementing quantum entanglement or quantum superpositions, just the process of trying to observe the photons changes the system, making an intrusion detectable.
+By implementing quantum entanglement or quantum superpositions, the process of trying to observe the photons changes the system, making an intrusion detectable.

-Other more specific types of QKD include discrete variable QKD (DV-QKD) and continuous variable QKD (CV-QKD).
+Other more specific types of QKD include discrete variable QKD (DV-QKD) and continuous variable QKD (CV-QKD):

 - DV-QKD encodes quantum information in variables using a photon detector to measure quantum states.
 An example of a DV-QKD protocol is the BB84 protocol.